itdoesnmakesense/software-development-curriculum/front-end-notes/array.md

 ## Array
 An array is a special variable that stores a list of __values__. </br>
 You can create an array using two different techniques.
 The most preferred method is known as an __array literal__.
-It is written as a list of values between square brackets, separated by commas </br>
+It is written as a list of values between square brackets, separated by commas. </br>
 ```
 var fruits = ["Apple", "Banana", "Orange"];
 ```